“A friendly, creative, environment for learning together”

 We thought about how certain insects and mini-beasts have ADAPTED to their habitats to SURVIVE.

-We learned about butterflies, caterpillars, bees and woodlouse.
+We learned about snails, spiders, woodlouse and other mini beasts.
 We used our insect adaptation sheet to record the different ways insects have adapted to survive.
-Did you know that caterpillars have chewing mouth parts which means they chew side to side?
+Did you know that some mini beasts have an Exoskeleton which is on the outside of their bodies?

-As part of our DT work we practised our knife skills and grating skills as we made apple and carrot muffins.
+As part of our DT work we practised our knife skills and grating skills as we made apple and carrot traybake.
 We took it in turns to weigh the ingredients and add them to the bowl.
-We all had a turn at grating the carrots and apples as well as mixing the ingredients together.
+We all had a turn at gratingand peeling the carrots and apples as well as mixing the ingredients together.

-In the afternoon we loved making different weaving frames using sticks and then weaving with natural materials as well as gardening, den building and bird watching.
+In the afternoon we loved making different weaving frames using sticks and leaves.
+We also enjoyed bird watching and designing bird boxes for our chosen birds.

 Week 4

-As part of our DT learning we worked with Barry and Neville to make our own weaving frames.
+As part of our DT learning we worked with Barry and Mrs Palmer to make our own weaving frames.
 We worked in small groups and helped each another tie the knots to make a stable framework.
 We then used natural materials to weave into our frames.

 Week 5

-Today was another sunny day in Forest School.
-For our art this week we did some observational drawing of leaves and pansies.
-We thought carefully about line and shape and we used a range of media including pencil, pen and pastels.
+Today was another sunny but cold day in Forest School.
+For our Art this week we did some observational drawing of acorns, conkers and pine cones.
+We thought carefully about line and shape and discussed what trees they came from.

 We worked with Mrs Palmer to learn about the artist Barbara Hepworth.
 We used clay to make our own sculptures inspired by her work.